Alap Momin: MRC Riddims

 MRC Riddims is the DJ/production team of Alap Now and Merc Anthony.
 In 2009 Alap began collaborating with longtime friend Merc, who was a member of the shoegaze band All Natural Lemon and Lime Flavors.
 The two began exploring a sound that sought to fuse Jamaican Dancehall and House music.

 BKGD Audio

 In April 2016 Alap released his first solo record "Round One" as BKGD Audio on NY label Internet and Weed.
-It was followed by his second album "Sufi Service" in 2021 also on Internet & Weed.
+It was followed by his second album "Sufi Service" in 2021 on Sweat Equity.
 Apart from that he released several singles and also remixes as BKGD Audio in the meantime.